-e complete our first five years having We adopt a counter-cyclical role ensuring continuity reached a scale and breadth of offer of access to finance when other sources in the market that exceeds our initial ambitions. are retracting - something that has proved essential Annual investment has reached £110m, well ahead since the Covid-19 pandemic.
-Our financial capacity of the £80m forecast.
-Total impact over five years and embedded skills and structures are critical reached £1.2bn against a target of £1bn.
-These in achieving this, allowing for adaptability achievements have been driven by an effective from the Welsh Government.
-As it stands, the of funds to drive economic development in Wales.
+e complete our first five years having reached a scale and breadth of offer that exceeds our initial ambitions.
+Annual investment has reached £110m, well ahead of the £80m forecast.
+Total impact over five years reached £1.2bn against a target of £1bn.
+These achievements have been driven by an effective delivery model supported by ongoing commitments from the Welsh Government.
+As it stands, the Development Bank now manages over £1.9bn of funds to drive economic development in Wales.